 The report 'the rise of mobility as a service' examines what’s driving interest and experimentation in MaaS in cities around the world, outlines the core elements of MaaS and how this concept could evolve, and describes the role of government and the private sector in realizing the benefits MaaS brings.

-Want to know more on the Future of Mobility?
+Want to know more about Future of Mobility?

-More information on how developments within the mobility landscape affects your business, please contact Frank de Bont at +31 (0)88 288 1572 and via mail FdeBont@deloitte.nl.
-Interested in our latest reports on the Future of Mobility, visit our Future of Mobility platform where we will publish new research, reports and interviews with thought leaders.
+More information on how developments within the mobility landscape affects your business or on our MaaS services, please contact Frank de Bont at +31 (0)88 288 1572 or via mail FdeBont@deloitte.nl.
+Interested in our latest reports about the Future of Mobility?
+Visit our Future of Mobility website where we will publish new research, reports and interviews with thought leaders.